Richmond Palace: 1299 to 1495

 Henry VI continued the rebuilding in order that the palace might be worthy of the reception of his queen, Margaret of Anjou.
-Edward IV granted it to his queen for life.
+Edward IV granted it to his queen Elizabeth Woodville for life.

 Tudor

 Henry VII, builder of Richmond Palace

-In 1492, a great tournament was held at the Palace by Henry VII.
+In 1492, a great tournament was held at the palace by Henry VII.
 On 23 December 1497 a fire destroyed most of the wooden buildings.
-Henry rebuilt it and named the new palace "Richmond" Palace after his title of Earl of Richmond.
+Henry rebuilt it and named the new palace Richmond Palace after his title of Earl of Richmond.
 The earldom was seated at Richmond Castle, Yorkshire, from which it took its name.
 In 1502, the new palace witnessed the betrothal of Princess Margaret, daughter of Henry VII, to King James IV of Scotland.
 From this line eventually came the House of Stuart.
 In 1509 Henry VII died at Richmond Palace.

 The fire of 1497

-At Christmastide 1497 a great fire broke out in the king's private chambers, destroying a large portion of the palace.
-The Milanese ambassador, Raimondo Soncino, witnessed the blaze, and estimated the damage at 60,000 ducats, in modern money about $10 million or approximately £7 million.
-The fire lasted three hours and tore through the rest of the palace, causing panic and hundreds to flee.
-Hammerbeam roofs of the Middle Ages were a structural necessity as much as they were pretty architecture as they kept the heavy timbered roofs from caving in; they were the carpenter's equivalent of the stone vaulting found in Gothic cathedrals of the Middle Ages because as in famous examples, like Westminster Hall, they allowed the architect greater ability to achieve higher heights with thinner walls and evenly distributed the lateral weight.
+At Christmastide in 1497, a great fire broke out in the king's private chambers, destroying a large portion of the palace.
+The Milanese ambassador, Raimondo Soncino, witnessed the blaze, and estimated the damage at 60,000 ducats, in modern money about $10 million or £7 million.
+The fire lasted three hours and tore through the rest of the palace, causing hundreds to flee in panic.
+Hammerbeam roofs of the Middle Ages were a structural necessity as much as they were pretty architecture, as they kept the heavy timbered roofs from caving in; they were the carpenter's equivalent of the stone vaulting found in Gothic cathedrals of the Middle Ages because, as in famous examples like Westminster Hall, they let the architect achieve greater heights with thinner walls, and evenly distributed the lateral weight.
 In as large a fire as described by Soncino the English oak beams of the great hall, a centrepiece of a royal Christmas, would have stood no chance of remaining upright and intact.
-They would have been engulfed in flames in the high temperatures well exceeding 270 °C. Much of the tapestry work of earlier ages was burnt to cinders, and losses included crown jewels and much of the royal wardrobe including a large amount of cloth of gold, at this time a luxury item only wearable by royalty and in the case of Sheen Palace it was a feature of the bedding.
+They would have been engulfed in flames at a temperature of over 270 °C. Much of the tapestry work of earlier ages was burnt to cinders, and losses included crown jewels and much of the royal wardrobe, including a large amount of cloth of gold, at this time a luxury item only wearable by royalty; and in the case of Sheen Palace it was a feature of the bedding.